patricegautier/unifiZabbix/README.md

 ## Import the Unifi templates into Zabbix

-Import unifyTemplates.xml into Zabbix, from Configuration > Templates > Import
+Import zbx_export_templates.xml into Zabbix, from Configuration > Templates > Import

 You should now have the following templates available, and it should be pretty self explanatory what type of device you need to link them to in Zabbix.